MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Client behavior {#client-behavior}

-A SVCB-aware client resolves a service with hostname $HOST by attempting to determine endpoint (the preferred SvcFieldValue and IP addresses for its service), using the following procedure:
+A SVCB-aware client selects an endpoint for a service using the following
+procedure:

-1. Let $SVCB_QNAME be $HOST, plus appropriate prefixes for the scheme (see {{svcb-names}}).
-Let $HOST_QNAME be $HOST.
+1. Let $ADDR_QNAME be the service name.
+Let $SVCB_QNAME be the service name plus appropriate prefixes for the scheme (see {{svcb-names}}).

-2. Issue parallel AAAA/A queries for $HOST_QNAME and a SVCB query for $SVCB_QNAME.
+2. In parallel, issue AAAA/A queries for $ADDR_QNAME
+   and a SVCB query for $SVCB_QNAME.
    The answers for these may or may not include CNAME pointers before reaching one or more of these records.

-3. If a SVCB record of AliasForm SvcRecordType is returned for $SVCB_QNAME, clients MUST set $HOST_QNAME and $SVCB_QNAME to SvcDomainName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
+3. If a SVCB record of AliasForm SvcRecordType is returned for $SVCB_QNAME, clients MUST set $ADDR_QNAME and $SVCB_QNAME to its SvcDomainName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
    {{client-failures}}).

-4. If one or more SVCB records of ServiceForm SvcRecordType are returned for $SVCB_QNAME, clients should select the highest-priority compatible record with acceptable parameters, and resolve AAAA and/or A records for its SvcDomainName if they are not already available.
-These are the preferred SvcFieldValue and IP addresses.
-If the connection fails, the client MAY try to connect using values from a lower-priority record.
+4. If one or more SVCB records of ServiceForm SvcRecordType are returned for $SVCB_QNAME, clients should select the highest-priority compatible record with acceptable parameters.
+This SvcDomainName and SvcFieldValue represent the preferred endpoint.
+If connection to this endpoint fails, the client MAY try to connect using values from a lower-priority record.
+   If all attempts fail, clients SHOULD go to step 5.

+5. Try to use the endpoint consisting of $ADDR_QNAME, the authority endpoint's port number, and no SvcFieldValue.

-   If none of the options succeed, the client SHOULD connect to $HOST_QNAME directly.
+6. If all of the above connection attempts fail, clients MAY connect to the authority endpoint.
-   If that fails, the client SHOULD fall back to $HOST.

-5. If a SVCB record for $SVCB_QNAME does not exist, the received AAAA and/or A records from $HOST_QNAME are the preferred IP addresses and there is no SvcFieldValue.

 This procedure does not rely on any recursive or authoritative DNS server to comply with this specification or have any awareness of SVCB.